Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/README.md

     * Acquire a lease on a blob
     * Copy a blob from a URL

+* [`blob_samples_directory_interface.py`](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/storage/azure-storage-blob/samples/blob_samples_directory_interface.py) - Examples for interfacing with Blob storage as if it were a directory on a filesystem:
+    * Copy (upload or download) a single file or directory
+    * List files or directories at a single level or recursively
+    * Delete a single file or recursively delete a directory

 ### Additional documentation
 For more extensive documentation on Azure Blob storage, see the [Azure Blob storage documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/) on docs.microsoft.com.